-- Showing constant respect for partner's feelings, opinions and personhood.
+- Showing constant respect for a partner's feelings, opinions, and personhood.

-- Actively displaying unstinting love, care and concern for partner's needs for attention, acceptance, support, affection and sex.
+- Actively displaying unstinting love, care, and concern for the partner's needs for attention, acceptance, support, affection, and sex.

 - Frequent expression of recognition, appreciation, thanks, and praise for partner's personal qualities, his/her contributions to the enhancement of the relationship, extended family and social life, financial support, care for the children, management of the household, etc.